bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-amazon-aurora.md

 description: Amazon Aurora MySQL is a fully managed relational database engine that's compatible with MySQL.
 This tutorial will guide you step-by-step to set up database change management for Amazon Aurora MySQL in Bytebase.
 ---

-This is a series of articles about DevOps: Database Change Management with Amazon Aurora.
+A series of articles about DevOps: Database Change Management with Amazon Aurora.

 - DevOps: Database Change Management with Amazon Aurora (this one)
 - [DevOps: Database Change Management with Amazon Aurora and GitHub](/docs/tutorials/database-change-management-with-amazon-aurora-and-github)